Count of Immigrant Children and Youth, 2019

 Language Instruction for Immigrant Students

-The State Education Department annually collects the number of "immigrant children and youth," as defined by Section 3301(6) of ESEA, present in New York State.
+The State Education Department annually collects the number of immigrant students, as defined by Section 3301(6) of ESEA, present in New York State.
 The information is used each year by the Department to determine each local educational agency's (LEA's) eligibility and allocation for the Title III, Part A Immigrant Education program.

-As a result, each LEA must count and report the number of "immigrant children and youth" currently enrolled in the public and nonpublic schools in the geographic area under the jurisdiction of, or served by, the LEA who were enrolled in the district or charter school as of October 3, 2018 (“BEDS Day”).
+As a result, each LEA must count and report the number of immigrant students currently enrolled in the public and nonpublic schools in the geographic area under the jurisdiction of, or served by, the LEA who were enrolled in the district or charter school as of October 2, 2019 (“BEDS Day”).

 a) are aged 3 through 21;